Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 Introduced as a limited edition restricted to a declared issue of 500, Narcissus was completed in 1973.
 Narcissus has no known design or color variations.

-Like the Calla and Iris, the Narcissus stems are attached to a round porcelain base designed to sit inside a felt covered wooden base.
-To secure the sculpture inside the wooden base, a cork ring lines the socket to provide a snug fit when the sculpture is inserted.
+Like the Calla and Iris, the Narcissus stems are attached to a round porcelain base designed to sit inside a felt covered socket in a wood base.
+To secure the sculpture inside the wood base, a cork ring lines the socket to provide a snug fit when the sculpture is inserted.
+Contrary to some statements, the porcelain sculptures were never glued into the sockets of the wood base.
+If a sculpture is found "glued" in place, it was done by an owner and not shipped that way from the studio.

 Issue / Completed Price